tawfiq2/Ninjas/README.md

 ## Setup
 To run this project:
-First "test" the smart contract
-Write in the terminal of VS the following commands:
+first "test" the smart contract write in the terminal of VS the following commands:

 To initiate  truffle folders:
 ```